Editor's Note: This story originally appeared on NewRetirement.

 Many times, families move into areas with high property tax rates to make sure their kids can get the best education.
 If your kids are grown and you’re no longer utilizing the public school system, it could make sense to move to another district with lower property taxes.

 Some states are known for being retiree-friendly, with low or even no sales or income taxes.
 Others have a lower cost of living that can benefit people living on a fixed income.

 Here are the most tax-friendly states for retirement.

 6. Sell Your House and Travel or Retire Abroad

 Another option is retiring abroad, as other countries can offer lower costs of living and temperate climates often favored by retirees.

-Panama, Mexico, Costa Rica and Colombia are the top four countries in 2021, primarily because of their low monthly cost of living — thanks to affordable housing and inexpensive food along with warm weather and cultural attractions.
+Panama, Mexico, Costa Rica and Colombia were the top four countries for American retirees in 2021, primarily because of their low monthly costs of living — thanks to affordable housing and inexpensive food along with warm weather and cultural attractions.